campenr/FileExplorer/README.rst

 [3] File2.txt
 [4] Folder2

 Using browse_dir() the children within a directory can be viewed, the directory tree traversed, and the working directory set.
-The browse_dir() function is a wrapper for the change_dir() function that creates and displays the children of the current directory with calls to create_child_dict() and display_children() respectively.
+The browse_dir() function is a wrapper for the change_dir() function that creates and displays the children of the current directory.
+This is done with with calls to create_child_dict(), which takes a list of children and adds to a dictionary object, and display_children() which displays the contents of the dictionary in the above format.

 The select_files() function displays the file child objects of the current working directory, and allows the user to specify whether to